Elgg/Elgg/docs/guides/events-list.rst

     Return false to override setting a cookie.

 **cache:flush, system**
-    Reset internal and external caches.
-For example it resets system_cache and simplecache, but also PHP opcode caches (APC, OPCache, WinCache).
+    Reset internal and external caches, by default including system_cache, simplecache, and memcache.
+One might use it to reset others such as APC, OPCache, or WinCache.

 User events
 ===========